The new electric utilities

 The Arsenale Automatic is a tribute to the Venetian shipyards of yore

-An ideal electric utility costs less, is good for the planet, and reduces the chances of losing power completely.
+An ideal electric utility costs less, is good for the planet and reduces the chances of losing power completely.
 And it doesn’t ask us to give up creature comforts like AC.

 New utilities are enabled by new technologies and business models, not fuels.